 Filling Your Jars

 Next, place a small amount of pickle liquid in the bottom of a hot jar, drain the asparagus and place it in the jar, (optional addition of garlic cloves and whole jalapeno peppers).
-Add 2 sprigs of dill and 1/8 tsp of pepper powder or 1/4 tsp red pepper flakes (I prefer the flakes).

 Use a jar funnel and pour the liquid and onions over the asparagus.
 Tuck the onions in between the spears.
 Pour in the remaining liquid up to 1/4 inch headspace.
-Place lid and ring on the jar fingertip tight and process in boiling water bath for 15 minutes if at sea level.
+Place lid and ring on the jar fingertip tight and process in a boiling water bath canner for 15 minutes if at sea level.
 (10 minutes for pint-size jars)

 If you have any questions about canning with the boiling water bath or need to know the proper altitude adjustment, take a look at a few of our canning basics videos.